 In “Politics and the English Language” George Orwell writes that “In our time, political speech and writing are largely the defence of the indefensible.”
 He contends what it argues “can indeed be defended, but only by arguments which are too brutal for most people to face, and which do not square with the professed aims of the political parties.
 Thus political language has to consist largely of euphemism, question-begging and sheer cloudy vagueness.”
-Though written in 1946 as the original introduction to “Animal Farm”, Orwell’s words have far greater prescience in light of the recent crisis occurring both in Greece and down the street from Strommuses at the European Commission and Parliament.
+Written in 1946 , Orwell’s words have developed even greater prescience in light of the recent crisis occurring both in Greece and down the street from Strommuses at the European Commission and Parliament.

 To those that have missed the firestorm, the European Union, more specifically the lead creditors, appear to have little qualms with cementing a precedent that is widely recognized to risk ripping the monetary union apart.
 This comes from a failed economic policy causing rampant unemployment and civic unrest devolving into unbridled chaos; it comes though the creditors themselves plead guilty of malpractice; it comes despite admissions that the demands made for repayment can never conceivably be made; and finally, because no tragedy would be good without a farce, it comes in the face of shameless hypocrisy.
 The way currently depicted as “forward”, in short, is the very indefensible practice which the introduction refers to so vividly.